SoftwareHeritage/swh-docs/docs/developer-setup.rst

                    postgresql-server-dev-all virtualenvwrapper git build-essential \
                    pkg-config myrepos lzip cassandra

+[1] python3.7 runtime version is the minimum required

 Cassandra and postgresql will be started by tests when they need it, so you don't need them started globally (this will save you some RAM)::